yugaa22/bom-service/README.md

 # bom-service

-For change only git ,it will trigget pipeline
+For change only git ,it will trigget pipeline of parent